-Scottish & Southern Electricity Networks and consequently making better business decisions and decreasing operating costs11.
+Page 24 of 53 © Scottish and Southern Electricity Networks Uncontrolled if Printed consequently making better business decisions and decreasing operating costs1112.
 The computing and processing capacity of computing doubles every 18 months13, meaning that previously impossible, or very complex and time-consuming processes, are increasingly accessible in commodity compute environments.